bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-7,-SLES-12-and-Ubuntu-16.04.md

-[MongoDB](http://mongodb.org/) 3.0.4 has been ported to Linux on IBM z Systems.
-The following build instructions have been tested on RHEL 7.1, SLES 12 and Ubuntu 16.04.
+The instructions provided below specify the steps to build [MongoDB](http://mongodb.org/) 3.0.4 on Linux on the IBM z Systems for RHEL 7.1, SLES 12 and Ubuntu 16.04.

 ## Building MongoDB

+ _**General Notes:**_
+_i) When following the steps below please use a standard permission user unless otherwise specified._

+_ii) A directory `/<source_root>/` will be referred to in these instructions, this is a temporary writeable directory anywhere you'd like to place it._

 1. Building MongoDB requires a lot of disk space.
 Before attempting the build, ensure that you have 30GB of free space in the file system.
 You will also need root access to perform some of the steps below, e.g. installing libraries into system locations.